-There is an abundance of great quotes to help you ring in the new year.
-Many poets, writers, and essayists have described the new year as a chance to begin anew, to hope for a brighter future, and to change the essence of who you are.
-Scan the pithy sayings below and impress your friends on New Year's Eve with wise words from such luminaries as Benjamin Franklin, Sir Walter Scott, and William Shakespeare.
+There are an abundance of great quotes to help you ring in the new year.
+Many poets, writers and essayists have described the new year as a chance to begin anew, to hope for a brighter future, and to change the essence of who you are.
+Scan the pithy sayings below and impress your friends on New Year's Eve with wise words from such luminaries as Benjamin Franklin, Sir Walter Scott and William Shakespeare.

 Quotes to a Brighter Future

 Ireland is a country that has seen its share of hardship.
 The Irish Potato Famine of 1845 to 1852 caused starvation in much of the country and led to the emigration of an estimated 1.5 million Irish to the United States.
 William D. Crump notes in his book, "Encyclopedia of New Year's Holidays Worldwide," that in Ireland "New Year's of yore was devoted primarily to predicting the future," including predicting the weather for the coming year.
 The weather would, of course, have a great influence over the growing of crops and the prosperity--or lack thereof--of the country, as it did during the famine.

 Here is one of many Irish quotes about a better future.

 - "In the New Year, may your right hand always be stretched out in friendship, but never in want." -- Traditional Irish toast

 The following quote, while not strictly about the weather, still refers to the same desire for a bright future that Crump describes in his book.

 - "Here's a toast to the future, a toast to the past, and a toast to our friends, far and near.
 May the future be pleasant, the past a bright dream; may our friends remain faithful and dear." -- Anonymous